cassiussa/run-once-daemonset-job/README.md

 A bit more detail: The main Job will create your yaml Job definitions, replacing variables as needed, and then creating the Job based on that definition.

 # How does it work?
 First, we create a `cronjob` definition named `daemonset-jobs.yaml`.
-There's a sample in this repository at `scripts/daemonset-jobs-sample.yaml`.
+There's a sample in this repository at `scripts/daemonset-job_sample.yaml`.
 The file contains a typical Kubernetes definition for a `cronjob` and also includes any environment variables or other details you want to pass down to your `daemonset-job`.

+You MUST update the fields that are commented out in the `scripts/daemonset-job_sample.yaml` file to meet your needs.

 Check out this pretty image to better understand what's going on under the hood.
 ![runOnce Daemonset-Job for OpenShift](daemonset-job.png)